Peter Chermayeff: History

-The two principals, Peter Chermayeff and Bobby C. Poole, have collaborated on the design of public aquariums since 1975.
+The two principals, Peter Chermayeff, son of architect Serge Chermayeff, and Bobby C. Poole, have collaborated on the design of public aquariums since 1975.
 Their long partnership, with focus on the design of public aquariums, began in 1975 when Bobby Poole joined Cambridge Seven Associates (C7A), which had been founded in 1962 by Peter Chermayeff together with Louis Bakanowsky, Ivan Chermayeff, Alden Christie, Paul Dietrich, Tom Geismar, and Terry Rankine.
 The firm's first major commission was the New England Aquarium, which opened in 1969.
 Peter Chermayeff was the principal in charge and he himself put each fish, including a sand tiger shark, in its main four-story 40-foot-wide Giant Ocean Tank containing 200 thousand gallons of salt water.

 Peter Chermayeff played a leading role in much of the design work through the first thirty-six years of Cambridge Seven Associates, including comprehensive design guidelines for Boston's mass transit system, the MBTA, and its simplified identity at "The T"; the United States Pavilion and Exhibition at Expo '67; the National Aquarium in Baltimore; the San Antonio Museum of Art; Charles Square, a hotel, retail, housing and office complex in Cambridge, Massachusetts; “Where's Boston?”, a mixed media celebration and portrait of Boston for the United States Bicentennial; the Osaka Aquarium; the Tennessee Aquarium in Chattanooga; and the Aquarium of Genoa.
 These and other projects led to C7A receiving the Architecture Firm of the Year award in 1993 from the AIA.